Keeping manufacturing costs down is always important. No one wants to spend more than they have to? You know that. And your boss knows that.

 There are several factors you should consider when dealing with sheet metal sizing.
 These include:

 While most of the world measures sheet metal thickness in millimeters, in the United States sheet metal thickness is measured in gauges.
 The larger the gauge number, the thinner the sheet.
-The smaller the gauge number, the thicker the sheet.
-The standards used to develop the gauge system were based on the weight of material in a specific size sheet.
+Conversely, the smaller the gauge number, the thicker the sheet.
+The standards used to develop the sheet metal gauge size system were based on the weight of material in a specific size sheet.

 There are a variety of standard sheet metal sizes, including: